-Table 38: Proposals Affecting Designated and Non-designated Heritage Assets
+Table 38: Proposals Affecting Designated and Non-designatedHeritage Assets

-11011111190710010 1.
+Option A - include a 1.
 Housing 2.
 Health 3.
 Heritage 4.
 Crime 5.
 Social 6.
 Biodiversity and Green Infrastructure 7.
 Environment and Landscape 8.
 Natural Resources and Flooding 9.
 Waste 10.
 Energy and Climate Change 11.
 Transport 12.
 Employment 13.
 Innovation 14.
-Economic Structure Option A - include a policy ++ - ++ ++ + - Option B - no policy (No Part 2 local plan policy) - - +
+Economic Structure policy - ++ ++ ++ + - Option B - no policy (No Part 2 local plan policy) + - +

 9.78 As was hoped, Option A is considered likely to have a very major positive effect against the heritage objective.
 This could be only improved by further detail as set out in the ACS.
 It has a significant positive effect against the natural resources objective because it is positive towards conserving assets rather than using raw materials.
 It has minor negative effects on the crime and economic objectives because heritage protection could be seen as a constraint to development.
 In the absence of a policy (option B), it is considered that protection of heritage assets, including the historic landscape, will be weaker; although it is considered to reduce a minor constraint to economic development.
+The policy is considered to have a very positive effect against the heritage objective but may have a negative effect upon the housing and economic structure objectives, as it could be seen as a constraint to development, (as well as a positive element contributing to heritage-led regeneration).
+The SA appraisal of this Policy has been amended following representations made by Historic England to the 2017 Publication version of the SA.